Protecting Data Privacy

 Privacy is recognized as a fundamental human right by the United Nations Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and many other treaties.

 Data-driven innovations and services should not impinge on this fundamental right.
-Privacy can and should be maintained into today’s highly connected digital world.
+Privacy can and should be maintained in today’s highly connected digital world.
 At the same time, the collection, analysis, and use of data is an important engine of innovation.
 Responsibly used data can improve outcomes in healthcare, education, commerce, policymaking, and many other areas.

 Both government and the private sector have a responsibility to protect data privacy.
 Many technology companies have made significant commitments to protecting consumer privacy—and to allowing consumers to control how their data is collected and used.
 Unfortunately, not all businesses have strong privacy practices.
 Many businesses are also looking to government to provide baseline rules to support customers’ privacy and strengthen trust in tech.